 From pencil cases to umbrellas, glasses, and bags literally filled with cash, if it’s lost in Japan, chances are it will be reunited with its owner.

-Earlier in July, my girl and I had some fun in the sun splashing around at Kasai Rinkai Park.
+A few summers back, my girl and I had some fun in the sun splashing around at Kasai Rinkai Park.
 It was only in the evening that I realized that my necklace was missing!

 But as luck would have it…

 Lost my necklace at the park on Saturday… but it was still there when I came back to look for it on Sunday!— Teni (テニィ) (@WadaTeni) July 16, 2018

 I celebrated with this watermelon frappe from Family Mart🍉#japan #lifeinjapan #Lucky pic.twitter.com/cqBAIAqhRm

 And if I backtrack to February, there was that time I accidentally left my pass case with my train and bus commuter pass and credit card on the afternoon bus ride home.

 I didn’t realize my mistake until I was at the cash register to pay for some groceries.
 I wanted to use the money charged to my electronic counter pass to pay, but couldn’t without my commuter pass.

 Panicked, I left the supermarket in search of my bright red pass case.
 It’s worth mentioning that there was a snow storm on that day.

 By the time I returned from work and reached my neighborhood supermarket, the snow was falling heavily and the wind picked up.